 Most people spend approximately 90% of their time inside, either at home or work.
-Also, air pollution can be much higher in indoor air than it is outdoors, and the health effects of air pollution are becoming more obvious.
-So indoor air quality is becoming more of a concern, and so it is natural to consider if our HVAC systems could help purify the air.
+This is a problem as air pollution is usually much higher in indoor air than it is outdoors, and the health effects of air pollution are becoming more obvious.
+Consequently indoor air quality is becoming more of a concern, and so it is natural to consider if our HVAC systems could help purify the air.

-There is a minimum air flow needed to stop the cooling coils in the HVAC unit when in use from forming ice, which can damage them and the air conditioning system.
-Also, when the heating elements in the HVAC unit are in use, the air flow needs to stop them from overheating and cracking.
+There is a minimum air flow needed to stop the cooling coils in the HVAC unit forming ice, which can damage them and the air conditioning system.
+Also, when the heating elements in the HVAC unit are in use, there is a minimum air flow needed to stop them from overheating and cracking.

 As the density of the filter increases, the more effective it is at removing fine particles, but the more difficult it is for the fan to push enough air through the filter.
 So to protect the HVAC system, a thin porous filter allowing a high airflow is often used.
 These filters do little to improve air quality in the range of particle sizes that damage human health.
-A MERV 13 filter, for instance, may remove less than 50% of fine particle from the air each time the air goes through it.
+A MERV 8 filter, for instance, may remove less than 40% of fine particles from the air each time the air goes through it.

 So in effect currently most people tend to have filters that protect the HVAC system but not themselves!

 Now that we know that ultrafine particles when breathed in enter the bloodstream and have been found in the brain, it could be time for a rethink.
 Especially as fine particle air pollution has been linked to 12% of the total annual death toll in the United States.

 There is now an HVAC filter system that allows very efficient small particle whole house filtration with your existing HVAC system.
 We outline this below-in the HVAC Filter Efficiency section.